micahgodbolt/beacss/README.md

 Rule #1 - single source of truth.

-### YES) Create a new placeholder, copy styles if indeed they exist elsewhere and add custom styles, then extend that placeholder
+### Should I create a new placeholder, copy styles if indeed they exist elsewhere and add custom styles, then extend that placeholder like this?
+Yes!

-**library/extends/headlines.scss OR library/custom-page.scss**
+	// library/extends/headlines.scss OR library/custom-page.scss:

 	%snazzy-headline {
 	    font-size: 24px;